jonnlai/run-tracker/README.md

 The following colours were used:

-- The ASCII art, the name of application and all text that contain information or guidance are displayed in green.
+- The ASCII art, the name of the application, and all text that contains information or guidance are displayed in green.
 - Inputs and requests to input data are displayed in the default colour.
 - Errors are displayed in red.
-- The three menu options are all displayed in different colours: magenta, cyan and yellow.
+- The three menu options are all displayed in different colours: magenta, cyan, and yellow.

 [Back to top](#run-tracker)